-- The oversight of financial goods in Belgium.
+- Oversight of financial products within Belgium.

-- Surveillance of supplemental pension plans.
+- Monitoring supplemental pension plans.

-- The advancement of financial education in Belgium.
+- Advancement of financial education in Belgium.

 The FSMA issues conduct guidelines that apply to all financial institutions operating in Belgium, aligning with its regulatory objectives.
 These guidelines aim to ensure equitable and consistent treatment of financial services and products across the industry while also upholding stringent safety standards.